 Thoughts on philosophy, democracy, and the genesis of Western art-

 Taking the final moments in the life of the philosopher Socrates as a subject for a painting brings about many contemplations- both timeless and timely.
-There are corollaries between the burgeoning democracy in ancient Athens and to our own time that worth considering and even some relevancies between the French Revolution and the ancients and our own time.
+There are corollaries between the burgeoning democracy in ancient Athens and to our own time that are worth considering and even some relevancies between the French Revolution and the ancients and our own time.
 So much so that one can reasonably conclude that the relevancy of Socrates' words have an uncanny way of addressing our lives today.
-When Jaques Louis David painted his version of this subject he was probably aware of the political overtones and similarities.
-In short, Socrates' observations are prescient in how they apply to politics and life of today.
+When Jaques Louis David painted his version of this subject in 1787 he was probably aware of the political overtones and similarities.
+In short, Socrates' observations are prescient in how they apply to politics and life of 18th century France or today.

 The Socratic Method is how the ideal of this philospher's life and thinking is applied to teaching and learning today.
 This approach is to question everything but in a spirit of cooperation, so as to engage all participants.
 We like to think of our art as an investigation into life as well.
 Sometimes however it can be purple prose and at other times gritty reality.
 We try to avoid obsequiousness, or appealing to agendas or indulging in crowd-pleasing dance moves.